 Prepare the Rhubarb

-- In the bowl of a stand mixer, add in the flour, baking soda, baking powder, sugar, and salt.
-Whisk to combine and then add in the sour cream, butter, eggs, and vanilla and almond extracts.
+- In the bowl of a stand mixer, add in the butter, sugar, salt, and vanilla extract.

-- Bake the cake for 25 minutes, then rotate the pan 180º and bake for another 15-20 minutes until the cake is a deep golden brown color and a toothpick inserted in the center of the cake comes out clean.
+- Bake in the preheated oven for 30 minutes, then rotate 180 degrees and bake for another 20-25 minutes until golden brown and a toothpick inserted in the center, comes out clean.

 - Once baked, remove the cake from the oven and leave to cool on a rack for 10 minutes.
 Then, run a knife between the edge of the cake and the pan.